ajnelson/handout_generator/README.md

 [BSD 2-clause](https://opensource.org/licenses/BSD-2-Clause).

+## Setup

+Expected environment:  macOS or Linux, Python (either version 2 or 3) installed, and command-line Latex available.
+It may work in Windows, but has not been tested.

+`make` is only necessary if you want to run the demo below.

 ## Usage

+Example call:

+    python populate_from_tsv.py template.tex.in students.tsv

-To see everything in action, run `make`.
-You may need to supply a path to a Python executable, e.g. `make PYTHON3=/opt/local/bin/python3.5`.
+To see everything in action, you can run `make`.
+You may need to supply a path to a Python executable, e.g. `make PYTHON=/opt/local/bin/python3.5`.
+Either Python 2 or 3 should work.

 If you'd like to run things with debugging enabled, add `DEBUG_FLAG=--debug` to your `make` call.